scAB1001/notes-md/uni/semester1/comp3811/2D/Coursework TO-DO.md

 ## Final Checks
 - [ ] Code
-	- [ ] Consistent, sensible and descriptive naming
+	- [x] Consistent, sensible and descriptive naming
 	- [ ] Removed unnecessary TO-DOs and Commented code
 	- [ ] Commented clearly throughout
-	- [ ] Kept some additional test scenarios and sandbox tests
+	- [x] Kept some additional sandbox tests
 	- [ ] Compiles on SoC machine with no warnings
-	- [ ] All default tests pass
+	- [x] All default tests pass
 	- [ ] Include units on axes/reported numbers
 - [ ] Document
 	- [ ] Referenced algorithms, images, quotes etc.
 	- [ ] ==FIX== backwards quote issue
 	- [ ] ==FIX== code listing && as ^ issue
-	- [ ] 13 Pages only, 1 task per page.
+	- [x] 13 Pages only, 1 task per page + references.
 	- [ ] Academic language, paragraphs, punctuation and spelling.
 	- [ ] No code has been dumped.
 	- [ ] All figures/listings have descriptive captions ==telling the reader what to pay attention to==